13 Alternatives to “IF”

 Provided that

-This conjunction means if something else happens / is true.
+This conjunction means if something else happens/is true.

-Suppose / supposing that
+Suppose / Supposing that

-• Suppose you don’t treat your toothache, what do you think it will be like in two days?
+• Suppose you don’t treat your toothache.
+What do you think it will be like in two days?
 Will it go away?

 • If you were given the right introduction to jazz, suppose that you actually liked it.

-• Even supposing that there isn’t blood connection between us, we could be good friends, don’t you think?
+• Even supposing that there isn’t a blood connection between us, we could be good friends, don’t you think?

 On condition (that)